Introduction:

 How in the world is that an occasion for happiness?

-Well Jesus tells us that too.
+Well, Jesus tells us that too.

 We don't have to guess.

-But He tells us right here.
+He tells us right here.

-So the three reasons to rejoice in persecution, jot these down.
+So three reasons to rejoice in persecution.

-I'm going to go through these quickly.
+I'm gonna go through these quickly.

 These are the three reasons Jesus gives right here.

-Number one, persecution proves, "I belong to Jesus."
+Number one, persecution proves I belong to Jesus.

 We already touched on this briefly already.